samlist21/Dewey/README.md

 - [ ] Replace wiring for Sonar sensor.
 - [ ] Move Sonar sensor functions to seperate file.
 - [ ] Remove other accelerometer board when satisfied with heading.
+- [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
+- [ ] Fix GLCD need for absolute path
+- [X] Get Sonar Sensor working -- Arduino code - Work on Sonar sensor (probably wiring)
+- [X] Wiring 5V supply to the breadboard and better wiring in general.
+- [X] Encoders wired to 5 V
+- [ ] Wire Encoders to Arduino
+- [ ]Incorporate encoders and perform testing
+- [ ] Solder and wire up Cylon LED Strip
+- [ ] Solder and wire up Googly eyes.
+- [ ] Get Cyon eyes (LED string)working (Pi or Arduino). - Super rad lighting effects
+- [ ] Get Googly eyes working.
+(Pi)

 ## Wish List
-- Wiring 5V supply to the breadboard and better wiring in general.
-- Incorporate encoders and perform testing

 - Incorporate Heading (possibly acceleration) and see if Dewey can track straight and make better 90 degree turns .
 - Arduino code - Work on wheel tracking via heading.
 Incorporate code into baseline.
-- Arduino code - Work on Sonar sensor (probably wiring)
-- If any of the stuff I requested comes in work on that (eyes, LED string)
 - Create an updated Schematic of Dewey.
 Store on Git
 - Figure out Flask code and implement in Dewey
 - Speed/PID control on drive motors